 - Take Sporanox PulsePak after a full meal.

-- Sporanox PulsePak comes with an additional patient leaflet.
+- Sporanox PulsePak may come with an additional patient leaflet.
 Read it carefully and reread it each time you get Sporanox PulsePak refilled.

-- Sporanox PulsePak should be taken in "pulses."
+- If you are using the Pulse Pak, Sporanox PulsePak should be taken in "pulses."
 Take Sporanox PulsePak for 1 week, and then do not take Sporanox PulsePak for 3 weeks, and then repeat the same cycle, unless directed otherwise by your doctor.
 This pack contains enough medicine for 1 week.
 Be sure to refill Sporanox PulsePak before your next "pulse" begins.

 - Do not take antacids within 1 hour before or 2 hours after taking Sporanox PulsePak.

 - Take Sporanox PulsePak at least 2 hours before proton pump inhibitors (eg, omeprazole).

 - To clear up your infection completely, continue taking Sporanox PulsePak for the full course of treatment even if you feel better in a few days.
 Do not miss any doses.

 - Sporanox PulsePak works best if it is taken at the same time each day.